AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 ==========================

 :cpp:`Box` in AMReX_Box.H is the data structure for representing a rectangular domain in indexing space.
+In :numref:`fig:basics:amrgrids`,
-For the :ref:`example of AMR grids<fig:basics:amrgrids>`, shown above, there are 1, 2 and 2 Boxes on levels 0, 1 and 2, respectively.
+there are 1, 2 and 2 Boxes on levels 0, 1 and 2, respectively.
-:cpp:`Box` is a dimension dependent class.
+:cpp:`Box` is a dimension-dependent class.
 It has lower and upper corners (represented by :cpp:`IntVect`) and an index type (represented by :cpp:`IndexType`).
-There are no floating-point data in the object.
+A :cpp`Box` contains no floating-point data.

 IntVect
 -------

-:cpp:`IntVec` is a dimension dependent class representing an integer vector in :cpp:`AMREX SPACEDIM`-dimensional space.
+:cpp:`IntVec` is a dimension-dependent class representing an integer vector in :cpp:`AMREX SPACEDIM`-dimensional space.
 An :cpp:`IntVect` can be constructed as follows,